Basement Waterproofing: How It Works & Costs

 Concrete Waterproofing Coatings

 These thick coatings are cement-like.
 Once they dry, they adhere permanently to concrete and masonry walls.
 You apply the coating with a heavy brush made with tampico bristles — a natural fiber.
 Swirl the brush at the final stage of application to give the wall an attractive, finished look.
 Concrete waterproof coatings can’t be applied to previously painted surfaces; check the label.
-A 5-gallon bucket costs about $60.
+A five-gallon bucket costs about $60.

 Silicate-Based Concrete Sealers

 Also known as densifiers, they are suitable only for walls that haven’t been painted or sealed.
 The sealers soak in and chemically react with ingredients in the concrete or brick, forming a hard, waterproof surface.
 Because these are penetrating sealers, they can’t flake off or peel, and you can paint over them (but check the label first).
 Applying a silicate-based sealer with a brush, roller, or sprayer is easy enough for a DIY project.
-One gallon costs about $65 and covers 175 to 250 square feet for one coat, but you’ll need at least two coats.
+One gallon costs about $65 and covers 175 square feet to 250 square feet for one coat, but you’ll need at least two coats.

 Waterproofing Paint Is an Acrylic Formula

-It's not all that different from ordinary wall paint.
-But you brush, roll, or spray it on much more thickly — one gallon covers just 75 square feet, not the 300 square feet typical with standard paint.
+It's not all that different from ordinary wall paint, but you brush, roll, or spray it on much more thickly.
+One gallon covers just 75 square feet, not the 300 square feet typical with standard paint.
 Waterproof paint is fine for DIY application.
 You can apply it over painted surfaces, and paint over it once it’s cured (one gallon costs $37).

 Exterior Waterproofing for Your Basement: Costs & How It Works